BabalolaBrainiac/Twitter-bot/README.md

 Twitter Bot that retweets Giveaways to enable real-time participation.

 Feautures
-Retweet Giveaways relating to the Nigerian fintech startup, Abeg Retweet most cash and material giveaways, filtered by location
+Retweet Giveaways relating to the Nigerian fintech startup, Abeg....

+Retweet most cash and material giveaways, filtered by location